exposit/pythia-oracle/HELP.md

 > [More or Less] Less than a few hours.

 "How Difficult is It?" returns a statement on how hard the task or feat is, along with a suggested modifier to the DC.

+"What's In This Room?" tells you basic room contents (monster, treasure, special, etc.) directly from old school D&D. It's pretty rudimentary right now and will be expanded eventually.

 __Diagram Mapping__